 Nevertheless, inferring any treatment or mechanistic effects from the observed cancer-ADRD inverse association is not straightforward, and researchers have raised concerns related to the competing event of death, unmeasured confounding, and ascertainment error that could explain these results9,14.
 However, understanding these or other sources of bias first requires that we make explicit the causal question.
 Moreover, making explicit the causal question is one step toward tying a research study to a question that is relevant to decision-making.

 To illustrate the complexities of inferring hypothetical or available treatments’ effects on ADRD from the observed cancer-ADRD association, we focus on the?
 Pin1 enzyme.
-Previous studies have shown that Pin1 enzyme over-expression promotes tumorigenesis, while its down-regulation is attributed to mechanisms that contribute to Alzheimer’s Disease11,12,15.
+Previous animal? studies have shown that the?
+Pin1 enzyme over-expression promotes tumorigenesis, while its down-regulation is attributed to mechanisms that contribute to Alzheimer’s Disease11,12,15.
 If we one day could develop a drug that increases Pin1 expression specifically in brain tissue in hopes of preventing dementia, we could pose the question as: _What is the direct effect of this Pin1-targeting drug on the risk of ADRD over time compared to standard treatments?_

 To explore how we might learn about this effect using real-world data on cancer and ADRD, we progressively build a causal directed acyclic graph to connect this particular causal question to the observable data and the assumptions we rely on to identify the effect.
 We exemplify different scenarios with data collected from the Rotterdam Study, a population-based cohort study.
 We describe the challenges and how they translate into the analytic decisions.
 Last, we discuss how information on mortality and cause of death can provides insight about the direction of some sources of bias.